Arthur Payne (cricketer)

-Arthur Frederick Payne (7 December 1831 at Leicester - 23 July 1910 at Brighton, Sussex) was an English amateur cricketer who played first-class cricket from 1854 to 1867.
+Arthur Frederick Payne (7 December 1831 at Leicester - 23 July 1910 at Brighton, Sussex) was an English amateur cricketer who played from 1854 to 1867.
 He was the twin brother of Alfred Payne.

 Payne was a student at Trinity College, Oxford, matriculating in 1851 and graduating B.A. in 1856.
-A right-handed batsman who was mainly associated with Oxford University and Marylebone Cricket Club (MCC), he made 10 known appearances in first-class matches.
+A right-handed batsman who was mainly associated with Oxford University and Marylebone Cricket Club (MCC), he made 10 known appearances.